This Is a Competition

 Usually comes after I'm Not Here to Make Friends

-.
+and sometimes before.
 Interestingly, the characters who announce that this is a competition and they're here to win?
 Rarely seem to win

 - In The Amazing Race, using "This is a race," is usually not an indication the team is going to lose, and (especially later the series) is generally used to show the team is actually running the race and not holding Honor Before Reason.
 Also quite possibly the most quoted non-Phil line in the series.